Do you know how searchers are finding your business online?

 Never underestimate the power of consistency in your business’s citation information (name, address and phone number).
 If you want to show up for nearby searches, check out our post on the importance of citations for local businesses

-And 40 percent of voice searchers are looking for directions, so make sure your citation information is consistent and correct across directories.
+And 40 percent of voice searchers are looking for directions, so make sure your name and address are consistent and correct across directories.

-So if your business is prominent and you are in close proximity to the searcher, the only thing left to do is be relevant for the search query.
+If your business is prominent and you are in close proximity to the searcher, the only thing left to do is be relevant to the search query.

 Long-Tail Keyword Research

-As we mentioned before, voice search often involves longer spoken phrases: “Find me a pizza restaurant nearby” v. just “pizza.”
+As we mentioned before, voice search often involves longer spoken phrases.
+“Find me a pizza restaurant nearby” rather than just “pizza.”

-, they will need to research long-tail keywords related to their industry and location.
+In order to optimize for voice search, you will need to research long-tail keywords related to your industry and location.
 We have a few favorite (free) keyword research tools, including Keyword Tool